 In general, findings show a correlation between SAD and personality type, as well as stress coping style.
 Specifically, those with seasonal mood disorders tend to rate higher on openness and neuroticism than non-sufferers.

 Diagram of the Big 5 personality traits that account for individual differences in how people react to similar situations.
 (Photo: U3081508 [CC BY-SA 4.0]/Wikimedia Commons)

 Openness (also called "intellect") relates to having a broad array of interests, sensitivity to the environment around you, receptivity to new ideas and a preference for novelty over routine.
 Perhaps it's not surprising that those most attuned to the external world would be more emotionally affected by seasonal changes in weather and sunlight levels.

 Neurotic individuals are more vulnerable to emotional instability and experiencing negative emotions, including anxiety, moodiness and irritation.
 Again, no surprise that pessimism and emotional imbalances would boost your chances of experiencing SAD (as well as non-seasonal depression).

 Take a Five Factor personality test here to see how susceptible you may be to SAD.

 Another personality trait that SAD-prone individuals share is an avoidance coping style when dealing with stress.
 That is, they get through the long, dark winter months using a form of hibernation (like excessive TV watching and sleeping).

 Learn more about seasonal mood swings and effective treatments in this video.

-Editor''s note: This article has been updated since it was originally published in October 2018.
+Editor's note: This article has been updated with new information since it was originally published in October 2018.